Medvedev wins over Aussie crowd in win over Dutch opponent

 No. 70-ranked Cressy is in his fourth Grand Slam tournament.
 No. 20-ranked Taylor Fritz finally made it in his 22nd attempt, with a 6-0, 3-6, 3-6, 6-4, 6-3 win over No. 15 Roberto Bautista Agut, and said it “means a ton.”

-“I mean, it’s huge.
-Like after that match I was almost close to like tearing up a bit,” Fritz said.
+“I was almost close to like tearing up a bit,” Fritz said.
 “It seems stupid, because so many people have made the second week of Slams but it’s just, like, eluded me for so long.

-“I never doubted it would happen,” he added, “but I definitely, definitely was getting sick of playing, you know, Top 4 player for the opportunity every time.”
+“I never doubted it would happen, but I definitely was getting sick of playing, you know, Top 4 player for the opportunity every time.”

 On the women’s side, two-time Grand Slam champion Simona Halep is into Week 2 at Melbourne Park for the fifth consecutive year after a 6-2, 6-1 victory over Danka Kovinic.